Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

   base-dir: $SolutionDir()$/MyGenerators      # Path for all generators extended by '/<generator-id>'

   options:
-  - generator: Cube                           # for the generator `Cube` use this path
+  - generator: CubeMX                         # for the generator id `CubeMX` use this path
     path:  ./CubeFiles                        # relative path to the *.yml file that contains this setting
 ```